-In 1894, Luis Colomo was asked to write a story for the young King Alphonso XIII, who had just lost a tooth.
-Colomo, inspired by the character of a mouse called Raton Perez, which had originally appeared in a story a few years ago, created Ratoncito Perez, a mouse who lived in a box of cookies with his family in Madrid, and ran through pipes to reach the bedrooms of the kids who had lost their
+In 1894, Luis Colomo wrote a story for the young King Alphonso XIII, who had just lost a tooth.
+Colomo, inspired by the character of a mouse called Raton Perez, which had originally appeared in a story a few years ago, created Ratoncito Perez, a mouse who lived in a box of cookies with his family in Madrid, and ran through pipes to reach the bedrooms of the kids who had lost their teeth.

 is the Spanish version of the tooth fairy and has been quite popular with the people.
-The story was later adapted into a movie and other city council of Madrid paid tribute to Ratoncito Pérez with a commemorative plaque which reads: “Here lived, in a box of cookies, Ratoncito Pérez, according to the story that the father Coloma wrote for the young King Alfonso XIII.”
+The story later became a movie and other books.
+The city council of Madrid paid tribute to Ratoncito Pérez with a commemorative plaque that reads: “Here lived, in a box of cookies, Ratoncito Pérez, according to the story that the father Coloma wrote for the young King Alfonso XIII.”
 This was the first time that a fictional character was paid tribute by the city council.

 3. The origin of Barcelona

-One interesting post I came across on anotherbcn wrote about the different legends that exist about the foundation and name of the city.
+One interesting post I came across on anotherbcn wrote about the different legends about the name of the city.

-One legend says that Hercules once set off on a journey with nine ships, which got separated and only eight of them were initially found.
+One legend says that Hercules once set off on a journey with nine ships, with one separating from the group.
 Collectively, they began searching for the ninth one and found it at the bottom of the hill of Montjuïc.
 The crew fell in love with the area and decided to name the city after barca (boat) and nona (ninth).
-Hercules is also said to have fallen in love with a beautiful girl called Pyrene.
-However, they could not stay together for more than several months, as they supposedly had to continue on their respective journeys.
+Hercules also fell in love with a beautiful girl, Pyrene.
+However, they could not stay together for more than several months in order to continue their respective journeys.
 That is where the name ‘Pyrenees’ comes from.

-Another legend says the city’s origin was attributed to the Carthaginians, to Hamilcar Barca, Hannibal’s father.
+Another legend says the city’s origin lies with the Carthaginians, to Hamilcar Barca, Hannibal’s father.
 He arrived in this area and founded the city, then gave it his surname, Barca.

 However, there is no evidence to prove either of the stories.